halysongoncalves/Pugnotification/README.md

     .build();
 ```
 # What's New
+*1.8.0

+Adding method for cancellation in tag-based notifications.
+And added validation to ensure that the color assigned in the method is @ColorRes.

 *1.7.0

 Added a new type of notification, progress.
 Now you can assign the basic features of a notification, while also adding a progressbar in the notification.